-EchoPanel® 12mm panels are manufactured in Australia by CSR Martini.
+EchoFlex rolls are manufactured in Australia by CSR Martini at the Villawood site, NSW.
+They are manufactured by flame laminating EchoVelour to needle punched non-woven substrate Flex.
 The primary energy source used in the Villawood site is based on the NSW grid electricity, which are black coal: 75% and photovoltaic: 17% - 0.72kg CO_2 eq./kWh (GWP-GHG).

-The manufactured products are transported by road to Woven Image Brookvale warehouse for storage, quality assurance and preparation for distribution.
+The manufactured products are transported by road to Woven Image, Brookvale warehouse for storage, quality assurance and preparation for distribution.
 Local electricity mix of Woven Image is based on NSW region, which primary energy sources of energy during the assessment period are black coal: 75%, and photovoltaic: 17% - 0.72kg $\rm CO_2$ eq./kWh (GWP-GHG).
 In addition, the purchased GreenPower from a local electricity supplier Next Business Energy, documented as 100% wind is consumed as well.
 The GWP-GHG of GreenPower is 2.21 E-04 kg $\rm CO_2$ eq./kWh (GWP-GHG).

-Table 3 lists the main materials and packaging used to produce EchoPanel® 12mm.
+Table 3 lists the main materials and packaging used to produce EchoFlex.
 Product packaging is made up of plastics, wooden pallets, and cardboard.
-The packaging is approximately 10% of the weight of the product.
+The packaging is less than 2% of the weight of the product.

-Table 3: Content declaration for non-printed EchoPanel® 12mm (80% post-consumer recycled PET)
+Table 3: Content declaration for non-printed EchoFlex

-Material input Percent composition for 1m2 of product Post-consumer recycled material, weight Biogenic content kg C/m2 of product Polyester (polyethylene terephthalate) fibre 97.8% - 99.8% 80% 0 Pigment <2.2% 0% 0
+Material input Percent composition for 1 m 2 of product Post-consumer recycled material, weight Biogenic content kg C/m2 of product Polyester (polyethylene terephthalate) fibre 97.8% - 99.8% 30% 0 Pigment <2.2% 0% 0

-Packaging materials Percent composition for 1m2 of product Post-consumer recycled material, weight Biogenic content kg C/m2 of product
+Packaging materials Percent composition for 1m 2 of product Post-consumer recycled material, weight Biogenic content kg C/m2 of product

-Plastic 0.3% 0% 0
+Plastic 0.8% 0% 0

-Pallet 9.4% 0% 1.0E-01

-Cardboard 0.3% 0% 3.7E-03
+Cardboard 1.0% 0% 7.4E-03

+^{} Post-consumer recycled content may change constantly depending on the availability of waste in the market to make Regen PET.
+For guidelines, Regen PET contains 20% PET flakes (post-consumer waste), 60% of industrial polyester waste (pre-consumer waste), and 20% of second grade polyester pellets (reject quality of virgin materials).
 None of the products contain one or more substances that are listed in the 'Candidate List of Substances of Very High Concern for authorisation'.
 Based on available information and safety data sheets, Woven Image products and their raw materials are not classified as hazardous according to criteria of Safe Work Australia GHS 7.